 Falls Prevention

-Cardiff and Vale University Health Board produced the ‘Falls prevention fuel tank: when did you last check yours?’ video, which uses the analogy of the fuel tank in a car, and the idea of ‘checking and topping up your tank regularly’ to help prevent falling.
-The fuller your fuel tank, the lower your falls risk.
+The ‘Falls Prevention Fuel Tank: When Did You Last Check Yours?’ video produced by Cardiff and Vale University Health Board, uses the analogy of the fuel tank in a car, and the idea of ‘checking and topping up your tank regularly’ to help reduce the risk of falling.
+The fuller your tank, and the more ways in which you have reduced your risk, the less chance there will be of having a fall.

 Play Video